-The Arcade Backpack is a wearable arcade cabinet based on a design by the UCLA Game Lab.
+The Arcade Backpack by Paolo Pedercini is a wearable arcade cabinet based on a design by the UCLA Game Lab.
 The backpack allows for impromptu, nomadic exhibitions of games in a variety of venues.
 The cabinet frame is constructed of CNC-milled plywood and assembled to house a laptop, arcade style controls, and an LED Marquee.
 The entire cabinet is holstered onto a military grade back frame.

-This version, fabricated by Paolo Pedercini, was originally deployed during VIA, a music + live video festival in Pittsburgh, running a rotating selection of independent and experimental video games.
+This version, fabricated by Pedercini, was originally deployed during VIA, a music + live video festival in Pittsburgh, running a rotating selection of independent and experimental video games.
 The Arcade Backpack successfully engaged festival goers, who weren’t expecting to see video games in a rave-like setting, and created peculiar social interactions between the human arcade cabinet and players.
 Paolo and his collaborators are planning to use it again for a series of new arcade events in Pittsburgh.

 See more images on Flickr.